 Ms. Payne served as a director of Taubman from 1997 until March 2016.
-She has been a director of Masco Corporation since 2006, where she serves on the Audit (Chair) and Organization & Compensation and Talent Management Committees, and a director of J.C.
-Penney, educational and charitable organizations.
+She has been a director of Masco Corporation since 2006, where she serves as Chair of the Board and on the Audit (Chair) and Organization & Compensation Committees.
+Ms. Payne served as a director of J.C.
+Penney, Inc. from 2016 until December 2020.
+She is a former trustee of Munder Series Trust and Munder Series Trust II, two open-end management investment companies.
+She also serves as a director or trustee of several educational and charitable organizations.